TaimoorChoudhary/fileProcessor/README.md

 outputting the results in a different file.

 ## Running the application
+Application is built using Java open jdk version 11.
 The application can be run using the following commands:
 - Maven is installed locally: ```mvn spring-boot:run```
 - Maven is not installed: ```./mvnw spring-boot:run```